How to Throw a Virtual Dinner Party in 2025 That Pops

 4. Create a Menu

-Put a sweet note on things by planning a European dessert party with English scones, Parisian macarons, Italian tiramisu and Austrian apple strudel.
+Lean into the sweet side with a European dessert party.
+Think English scones, Parisian macarons, Italian tiramisu and Austrian apple strudel.

 5. Keep Conversation Engaged